tarantool/doc/doc/1.10/book/replication/repl_bootstrap.rst

    2017-06-14 14:12:19.496 [18934] main/104/applier/replicator@192.168.0.
 I> failed to authenticate
    2017-06-14 14:12:19.496 [18934] main/104/applier/replicator@192.168.0. xrow.cc:431 E> ER_LOADING: Instance bootstrap hasn't finished yet

-In both logs, there are messages saying that the replica got bootstrapped from the master:
+In both logs, there are messages saying that the replica was bootstrapped from the master:

 .. code-block:: console